devtron-labs/tutorials/content/docs/Reference/Creating Application/Config Maps/_index.md

 Key  | Description
 -----|-----
+`Data Type(Kubernetes ConfigMap)` | ConfigMap that is created by Devtron.
-`Name` | Name of ConfigMap
+`Name` | Name of ConfigMap.
-`Environment Variable` | Select if there are Environment Variables to be injected in pods `Data Volume` | Specify, if there is a volume that is accessible to Containers running in a pod needs to be added `Kubernetes ConfigMap` | ConfigMap that is created by Devtron `Key` | Key
+`Environment Variable` | Select if there are Environment Variables to be injected in pods.
+`Data Volume` | Specify, if there is a volume that is accessible to Containers running in a pod needs to be added.
+`Key` | Key.
-`Value` | Value for a given key
+`Value` | Value for a given key.

 <br />